Profinite and Solid Cohomology: Analytic Rings

 For $\R$ a condensed ring, we can similarly define its derived category of modules $D(\CModRR)$ and the derived functors $-\otimes^L_{\R}-$ and $\RUHom_{\R}(-,-)$.
 Recall Theorem \ref{thmsolid}, which states that the category $\SAb$ of solid abelian groups forms a nice subcategory of $\CAb$.
-This is actually a consequence of the fact that the condensed ring $\underline{\Z}$ (technically $\Z_{\blacksquare}$) is \emph{analytic}:
+This justifies calling the condensed ring $\underline{\Z}$ (technically $\Z_{\blacksquare}$) \emph{analytic}:

 \begin{defn}[\cite{condensed} Definitions 7.1, 7.4] A \emph{pre-analytic ring} $\A$ is a condensed ring $\underline{\A}$ together with a functor sending finite disjoint unions to products, and a natural transformation $\underline{S}\to\A[\underline{S}]$ for each $S$.